 This explains the need for creating employment opportunities in the country by tackling the real issues that trigger it, which is the need to invest in the educational sector and most importantly, skill development.
 The country faces the problem of broadening skill gaps too.
 While there are graduates who need jobs which they are not prepared for, millions of startups and small companies are looking for the huge number of employees to cater to millennials.

 But, given the present economic scenario, it may not be possible for the government to invest large funds towards closing this skill gap, but there are many ways in which it could at least kick-start the long-term process.
-For example, sectors such as Fintech, IT, EVs, electronics assembling, organised retail can be considered to grow in the coming years so any planned efforts by the government towards these domains can be expected to yield good results.
+For example, sectors such as Fintech, IT, EVs, electronics assembling, organised retail can be considered to grow in the coming years so any planned efforts by the government towards these domains can be to yield good results.

 If this is started today, Indian youth will be the most employable force by 2030.

 Taking cues from the interim Union Budget 2019, building world-class infrastructure seems to be one of the primary focus points.
-Since infrastructure is perceived as the backbone of any nation’s development and quality of life, the government has apportioned budgetary support of approximately INR 4.56 Lakh Cr under the Union budget for the infrastructure sector for the financial year 2019-20.
+Since infrastructure is perceived as the backbone of any nation’s development and quality of life, the government has apportioned budgetary support of ly INR 4.56 Lakh Cr under the Union budget for the infrastructure sector for the financial year 2019-20.

 The budgetary support for Railways (INR 1,58,658 Cr) was allocated as the capital expenditure for the railways), Roadways (INR 83,015.97 Cr), Shipping (INR 1,902.56 Cr) and Aviation (INR 4,500 Cr) looks promising as well.

 In the present time where a number of the power and infrastructure companies are either insolvent or on the verge of insolvency, the government’s initiative of allocating a huge sum on infrastructure is a welcome change.
 However, one needs to look at the reason of failure of these companies.